Michael B’s Jerseys & T's

 3) Order Deadline.

 “RUSH ORDERS” are one of the ways that many internet based companies compensate for their advertised “Bait & Switch” prices.
-If you are curious about how good a deal you are getting, then simply look at Cost Per Finished Garment price.
+If you are curious about how good a deal you are getting, then simply look at Cost Per Finished Garment amount.
 It is actually very easy to compare.
 All screen printers can buy the same garments and go through similar processes to complete the project.
 When it comes down to it, ignore the Free this, Free that, upcharge for this and upcharge for that…compare the delivered to your door price per garment.
 Make sure you ask yourself, does the screen printer on the other side of the country care if you are dissatisfied or feel taken advantage of?
 Some are actually very concerned and are conscientious.
 Those are usually the smaller shops that are doing screen printing for the love of the art.
-Many of the huge online companies that pay to get their ads up first on Google searches are generally not very responsive to complaints/concerns.
+Many of the huge online companies that pay big $$$ to get their ads up first on Google searches are generally not very responsive to complaints/concerns/questions.
 I have done several projects for clients who received garments that were incorrect, damaged and in one case was printed mirror image.
 The manufacturer of that client’s project at least offered to reprint the garments but needed two weeks to get them ready (he even said it was a FREE RUSH job) and then it would take 4-6 days for delivery unless the client would be willing to pay over $200 to have them shipped UPS 2nd day air which would still be nearly two weeks to late.
 Seeing how they had only 9 days before their “open house” for their new business, they called us for help.
 We had their shirts on our press printing two days later, even with their original printer REFUSING to send us a copy of their artwork.
 The client literally held their “backwards” shirt up in a mirror and took a picture to send to us to work off of for the new design.
 We got the shirts to them three days before their event and they were HAPPY!!!
 Our closest garment supplier didn’t have the style/color of shirt they wanted so we actually upgraded their shirt to a better quality and same color for no extra charge.
-Even had we charged the little bit extra for the higher quality shirt, their final price would have still been $0.13 per shirt less expensive form us.
-Their final price per shirt from us was $5.71, the original printer in California was $6.17 with “no rush charges”.
-The funniest part of our clients story (maybe not to them) was they received a reprinted order from the original supplier for their OPEN HOUSE shirts two weeks after they had already launched their business!!
+Even had we charged the little bit extra for the higher quality shirt, their final price would have still been $3.13 per/shirt less expensive from us.
+Their final price per shirt from us was $8.71, the original printer in California was $11.84 with “no rush charges”.
+The funniest part of our clients story (maybe not to them) was they received a reprinted order from the original supplier for their Restaurant OPEN HOUSE shirts two weeks after they had already launched their business!!
 The original printer did that so they didn’t have to refund the clients’ money.

 4) Shipping & Payment